Aliases for JAK3 Gene

 GeneCards Summary for JAK3 Gene

 JAK3 (Janus Kinase 3) is a Protein Coding gene.
 Diseases associated with JAK3 include Severe Combined Immunodeficiency, Autosomal Recessive, T Cell-Negative, B Cell-Positive, Nk Cell-Negative and Nk-Cell Enteropathy.
-Among its related pathways are RET signaling and CCR5 Pathway in Macrophages.
+Among its related pathways are Signaling by GPCR and RET signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is JAK2.

 UniProtKB/Swiss-Prot Summary for JAK3 Gene